Skip to Main Content

 Included Meals: Breakfast, Lunch

-This morning a brief shuttle takes you on the scenic Cimabanche Pass and Lake Landro, where you start biking an easy downhill and flat ride on bike paths to Dobbiaco and San Candido.
-The views on the way are spectacular: You’ll pedal past Pomagagnon Mountain, Tre Cime di Lavaredo (the famous “Three Peaks”), and picturesque Toblacher Lake.
-En route, you might stop to pay tribute to the fallen of World War I at an intimate cemetery at the foothills of Monte Piana.
+This morning, a brief shuttle takes you over the scenic Cimabanche Pass to Lake Landro, where you begin a gentle downhill and flat ride on bike paths leading to Dobbiaco and San Candido.
+The views along the way are spectacular as you pedal past Pomagagnon Mountain, the iconic Tre Cime di Lavaredo (the famous “Three Peaks”), and the picturesque Toblacher Lake.
+Along the route, you may choose to stop at a small World War I cemetery at the foothills of Monte Piana, a poignant tribute to fallen soldiers.

-As you arrive in Dobbiaco, the landscape changes: rugged mountains skirted with green and roadside alpine lakes give way to open meadows and emerald pastures dotted with large, isolated farmhouses, or masi.
-Snow-capped peaks rise in the distance.
-This is the Pusteria Valley, a paradise for cyclists with its network of bike paths, bike hotels, and bike shops aimed at promoting an environmentally friendly lifestyle and healthy discovery of the valleys.
+As you arrive in Dobbiaco, the landscape transforms.
+Rugged mountains and alpine lakes give way to rolling meadows and emerald pastures, dotted with large, traditional farmhouses (masi).
+Snow-capped peaks rise in the distance, framing the Pusteria Valley, a true cyclist’s paradise.
+This region is renowned for its network of bike paths, cycling-friendly hotels, and shops, all promoting an eco-conscious and active lifestyle.

-Soon, you’ll arrive in San Candido in South Tyrol, close to the Austrian border.
-After lunch here, there’ll be time for a stroll in this millennium-old little city.
-Visit the ancient, Romanesque Duomo della Collegiata—the oldest monastery in the Dolomites—and drink at one of the many stone fountains in the cobblestone pedestrian area.
-The Pusteria Valley is rich in history and legend, as it was on the ancient trade route to Aguntum (now in Austria) from Rome.
+Continuing on, you’ll reach San Candido, a charming South Tyrolean town near the Austrian border.
+After lunch, take time to explore this millennium-old city, strolling through its cobblestone pedestrian area.
+You may wish to visit the ancient Romanesque Duomo della Collegiata, the oldest monastery in the Dolomites, or refresh yourself at one of the many stone fountains that dot the town.
+The Pusteria Valley is rich in history and legend, once serving as a vital trade route from Rome to Aguntum (now in Austria).

-Later, you arrive at your hotel in Riscone, beautifully situated at the foothills of the Plan de Corones mountain ridge.
-You’re sure to feel comfortable and even spoiled here: The hotel features a large garden, an indoor swimming pool fed by pristine mountain springs, in-room waterbeds, and sauna options.
-Dinner is served at the elegant hotel restaurant and includes a large salad buffet of fresh, locally sourced produce and local wines.
+Upon arrival in Riscone, you’ll check into your elegant hotel, nestled at the foothills of the Plan de Corones mountain ridge.
+Here, you’ll enjoy comfort and relaxation, with amenities such as a large garden, an indoor swimming pool fed by mountain springs, in-room waterbeds, and sauna facilities.
+Dinner is served in the hotel’s elegant restaurant, featuring a fresh salad buffet with locally sourced ingredients and a selection of regional wines.

 Today’s Ride Choices